 The Dangers of Unverified Code in Blockchain Projects

-In the high-stakes world of blockchain, transparency and security are core to trust.
-Yet, many projects launch with unverified code, creating a massive attack surface for malicious actors.
+In this high-stakes environment, trust hinges on verified code.
+Yet many projects launch with unverified code, exposing an invisible attack surface for malicious actors.
 Unverified source code acts as a Trojan horse, hiding vulnerabilities that can be exploited at any moment.

 Why Verification Matters